pingidentity/pingidentity-devops-getting-started/docs/profilesLayered.md

 You can have as many layers as needed.
 Each layer of the configuration is *copied* on top of the container's filesystem (not merged).

-> The profile layers are applied from the top layer down.
+> The profile layers are applied starting at the top layer and ending at the base layer.
 This may not be apparent.
-Generally, the base profile layer appears first in the `docker-compose.yaml` file.
+In our examples, the base profile layer appears first in the `docker-compose.yaml` file.
+In these cases, it's a child-before-parent order of application.

 ## Prerequisite